Best Car Insurance in Minnesota for 2025 [Check Out the Top 10 Companies]

 • Repair shops and mechanics who claim damage in excess of what is actually present or who claim previous damages on a new claim

-These are just some of the people or vendors that might be liable for committing insurance fraud.
-The bottom line then is that you should always keep track of all transactions and billing invoices after a car accident just to be safe.
+These are just some of the people or vendors who might be liable for committing insurance fraud.
+To be safe, you should always keep track of all transactions and billing invoices after a car accident.

 Penalties for committing insurance fraud could include: